charlesbrandt/public/code/javascript/nuxt.md

     ECONNREFUSED 127.0.0.1:8888at TCPConnectWrap.afterConnect

 The nuxt server may be initiating the axios call for server side rendering.
 If you're using a containerized setup with nginx acting as a proxy, the source address may be different relative to the server.
-Haven't figured out how to specify a different source based on context (server vs client).
-However, you can also use a method that gets called on mounted so it only runs on the client. (skip server rendering)
+To get around this, specify a different source based on context (server vs client).
+You can also use a method that gets called on mounted so it only runs on the client. (skip server rendering)

 Going to try wrapping request in `if (process.server)` within the retrieval methods of the page